 The weather conditions may play a role in the experience, as the ceremony can take place both indoors and outdoors.
 In case of poor weather conditions, there are options for rescheduling or a full refund.

-The tea ceremony offers a unique and unforgettable experience for those seeking to embrace the rich cultural heritage of Kyoto.
+The tea ceremony offers a unique and unforgettable experience for those seeking to embrace the unique cultural heritage of Kyoto.

 Frequently Asked Questions